Skip to main content

 Affluent suburb, upscale dining, modern hotels

-The most prosperous municipality in Latin America by some measures — where Pangea, Gallo 71, and the city's fine-dining scene cluster; best for travelers who want the upscale experience and proximity to the best restaurants.
+The most prosperous municipality in Latin America by some measures.
+Where Pangea, Gallo 71, and the city's fine-dining scene cluster.
+Good if you want the upscale experience and proximity to the best restaurants.

 Monterrey Centro